Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     The two interfaces are presented separately.
     This reduces the overhead of the
-    information that needs to be signalled
+    information that needs to be signaled
     compared to having both interfaces
     combined into one, as was the case
     in a draft version of this document.